mbojoly/diokles/README.md

 Making the different parameters vary allows to see the impact on the `/compute` resource response time.
 DIOKLES can be a great tool to learn how to use an APM tool.

+In particular, you can investigate N+1 problems errors or add latency to the network through the `./sh/quizz-on.sh` command.

 ##Getting started
 DIOKLES requires Java8+ and Docker 1.8.2+ with docker-machine and maven 3.3.3+
 ```